neoighodaro/anonymous-ios-app-pusher/readme.md

+# v1.2 Adding a message delivery feature
+This demonstrates how to add a message delivery feature to our iOS chat application using Pusher.

-# v1.1.1 Adding a who's typing feature in iOS
+### v1.1.1 Adding a who's typing feature in iOS
 This would demonstrate how to add a who's typing feature to the anonymous public iOS chat app we created in v1.0

 ### v1.0 Create an anonymous public iOS chat app using Pusher